beave/meer/doc/source/configuration.rst

 json
 ~~~~

-The ``json`` option tells Meer to store the orignal JSON/EVE event.
+The ``json`` option tells Meer to store the original JSON/EVE event.
 This is the
 raw event that Meer has read in.

 dns